kangandiniw/ML-Engineer-Task---Andini/src/readme.md

 ## Task-Oriented Integration (Functional Design)

-This function can be integrated into any task-oriented application such as helpdesk systems, support bots, or digital agents:
+1. Once the model is fine-tuned, it can be deployed for structured instruction generation in a user-facing application such as a helpdesk chatbot or mobile assistant.

-def generate_structured_instruction(user_prompt: str) -> str:
-    formatted_prompt = f"### Instruction:\n{user_prompt}\n\n### Response:\n"
-    result = pipe(formatted_prompt, max_new_tokens=200, temperature=0.7)
-    return result[0]["generated_text"]
+- task-oriented.py

+2. Workflow Integration Use Case
-🔄 Example Usage:
+Example Input Prompt:

-user_intent = "How can I reset my password in the Shopee mobile app?" print(generate_structured_instruction(user_intent))
+“How do I reset my password in the Bukalapak mobile app?”

-✅ Expected Output:
+Expected Structured Output:

-1. Open the Shopee app on your device.
+1. Open the Bukalapak mobile app.
-2. Go to the login screen.
+2. Tap on the “Login” button.
-3. Tap on the “Forgot Password” link.
+3. Click on the “Forgot Password” link.
-4. Enter your registered phone number or email.
+4. Enter your registered email address.
-5. Tap “Submit” to receive a reset link or code.
+5. Tap on “Submit” to request a reset link.
-6. Follow the instructions sent to reset your password.
+6. Check your email inbox for the reset link.
-7. Create and confirm your new password.
+7. Click on the link and follow the instructions to set a new password.